bolt12/AbbrevMan.nvim/README.md

 # 📺 Notices
-Checkout the [CHANGELOG.md](https://github.com/Pocco81/ISuckAtSpelling.nvim/blob/main/CHANGELOG.md) file for more information on the notices below:
+Checkout the [CHANGELOG.md](https://github.com/Pocco81/AbbrevMan.nvim/blob/main/CHANGELOG.md) file for more information on the notices below:

 # 📦 Installation

 ## Prerequisites

 - [NeoVim nightly](https://github.com/neovim/neovim/releases/tag/nightly) (>=v0.5.0)
-- A nice color scheme to complement your experience ;)

 ## Adding the plugin
 You can use your favorite plugin manager for this.
 Here are some examples with the most popular ones: